aburow/tMod-Server-Updater/README.md

                                        Pulls old config from the previous install

-      Version update will provide exit codes so that it can be included in automations and additional scripts to for administrative tasks.
+      Version update will provide exit codes so that it can be included in automations and additional scripts for administrative tasks.

       Exit Codes
        0: Exit without error | no upgrade available | upgrade successful